 - Ozempic, Mounjaro (semaglutide and tirzepatide) are FDA-approved for type 2 diabetes

-- Wegovy, Zepbound (same molecules at higher max dose) are FDA-approved for chronic weight management
+- Wegovy, Zepbound (same molecules at higher max dose) are FDA-approved for chronic weight management; Wegovy now also covers cardiovascular risk reduction in adults with obesity (post-SELECT label expansion); Zepbound is also approved for moderate-to-severe OSA in adults with obesity (post-SURMOUNT-OSA)

-- Off-label use for PCOS, insulin resistance, MASH, and other conditions is widespread
+- Off-label use for PCOS, insulin resistance, MASH, and other conditions is widespread; an FDA MASH indication is widely expected

 Frequently Asked Questions

 Medical disclaimer.
 This article is informational only and does not replace individualized medical advice.
-The benefits described here are population-level findings from clinical trials and observational data.
-Individual response varies.
-Decisions about starting or continuing GLP-1 medications should be made with the prescribing clinician.
+The benefits described here are population-level findings from Phase 3 randomized trials and observational studies; individual response varies.
+Decisions about starting, adjusting, or discontinuing GLP-1 medications should be made with the prescribing clinician.